restrepo/WIMP/README.md

 # WIMP
-Boltzman equation implementation of freeze-out of a singlet scalar dark matter candidate.
+Boltzmann equation implementation of freeze-out of a singlet scalar dark matter candidate.

 Based in code by Valentina Montoya.